Second major US law firm changes diversity fellowship after lawsuit

 Those accepted can receive stipends of $15,000 and paid positions as summer associates, a position that at major law firms can lead to full-time jobs.
 Fellows who return a second year receive $25,000 stipends.

-(Reporting by Nate Raymond in Boston Editing by Alexia Garamfalvi and Peter Graff)
+(Reporting by Nate Raymond in Boston Editing by Alexia Garamfalvi, Peter Graff and Josie Kao)

 ((Nate.Raymond@thomsonreuters.com and Twitter @nateraymond; 347-243-6917; Reuters Messaging: nate.raymond.thomsonreuters.com@reuters.net))